Gacela helps you to build modular applications.

-- The Facade is the entry point of your module, and has direct access to the Factory.
+• The Facade is the entry point of a module

-- The DependencyProvider resolves the extra-dependencies of your module.
+• The DependencyProvider resolves the extra-dependencies of the module

 Module structure